lfbeisermcgrath/epgonline/README.md

 *Acres for the Affluent: How Governments and Nonprofits Conserve Land*
 - Samantha Zuhlke (Texas A&M)

-Thursday, 15th October
+### Thursday, 15th October

-*The Paradox of Climate Concern: Declining Mitigation Support after Natural Disasters* Talbot Andrews (Princeton University)
+*The Paradox of Climate Concern: Declining Mitigation Support after Natural Disasters*
+- Talbot Andrews (Princeton University)

 *Temperature shocks and climate policy*
-Sam Rowan (Concordia University)
+- Sam Rowan (Concordia University)

-Thursday, 29th October
+### Thursday, 29th October

+*Diffusing Climate Frames in International Organizations*
+- Karina Shyrokykh (Stockholm University)

-*Diffusing Climate Frames in International Organizations* Shiming Yang (University of Southern California) *Understanding Network Building Strategy in Environmental Governance* Kristin Olofsson (Oklahoma State University)
+*Understanding Network Building Strategy in Environmental Governance*
+- Kristin Olofsson (Oklahoma State University)

-Thursday, 12th November
+### Thursday, 12th November

-*Conservation and positive spillovers on corruption: Establishment of protected areas across Africa reduced local bribery* Aksel Sundström (University of Gothenburg) *Bureaucratic Capacity Building and Climate Cooperation* Yves Steinebach (LMU)
+*Conservation and positive spillovers on corruption: Establishment of protected areas across Africa reduced local bribery*
+- Aksel Sundström (University of Gothenburg)

+*Bureaucratic Capacity Building and Climate Cooperation*
+- Yves Steinebach (LMU)

-Thursday, 19th November
+### Thursday, 19th November

-*Growing Apart: China and India at the Kigali Amendment to the Montreal Protocol* Shiming Yang (University of Southern California) *Cheaters, market leaders, standard setters or rule-breakers?
+*Growing Apart: China and India at the Kigali Amendment to the Montreal Protocol*
+- Shiming Yang (University of Southern California) *Cheaters, market leaders, standard setters or rule-breakers?
 The who’s who of the global waste regime: Chinese and European perspectives on the Waste Ban*
-Anran Luo (University of Freiburg)
+- Anran Luo (University of Freiburg)

-Thursday, 10th December
+### Thursday, 10th December

-*Reporting on Climate-Change Action: Paris Agreement, Fridays for Future and the Framing in Public News Worldwide* Lisa Lechner (University of Innsbruck)
+*Reporting on Climate-Change Action: Paris Agreement, Fridays for Future and the Framing in Public News Worldwide*
+- Lisa Lechner (University of Innsbruck)
-*Developing a continuous climate concern scale for use in experimental research* Parrish Bergquist (Georgetown University)
+*Developing a continuous climate concern scale for use in experimental research*
+- Parrish Bergquist (Georgetown University)